Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 The simple moving average is easy to construct, but not always the most accurate.
-They have a tendency to "bark twice" — as in the example below.
+It is a basic measure of trend direction that is calculated by averaging price data.

 Simple Moving Average Formula